Snowflake-Labs/sfquickstarts/site/sfguides/src/data_products_data_mesh_dbt/data_products_data_mesh_dbt.md

 #### Basic dbt familiarity

-To gain basic dbt familiarity, please do [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) first
+To get the most out of this course, it is recommended you know the basics of dbt.
+To gain basic dbt familiarity, please do [dbt Fundamentals](https://courses.getdbt.com/courses/fundamentals) first.

 <!-- ------------------------ -->
 ## Launch Snowflake and dbt Cloud for this Quickstart